jigx-com/jigx-docs-examples/docs/Widgets/chart.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/J6pNWuARKgPksDAqWwkzK_wd-chartline22.PNG" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/J6pNWuARKgPksDAqWwkzK_wd-chartline22.PNG" size="74" width="1240" height="2500" position="center" caption="Line-chart 2x2" alt="Line-chart 2x2"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/J6pNWuARKgPksDAqWwkzK_wd-chartline22.PNG" size="74" position="center" caption="Line-chart 2x2" alt="Line-chart 2x2"}
 :::

 :::VerticalSplitItem
 In this example select the `chart` widget and add a `component.line-chart` and add a `component.trend` at the `top` to show the positive percentage trend and a `component.titles` at the `bottom`.

 **Example:**
-See the complete example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/widgets/2x2/chart-line-1_2x2.jigx" target="_blank">GitHub</a>.
+See the complete example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/widgets/2x2/chart-line-1_2x2.jigx).
 :::
 ::::